Lekha15-cse/ai-travel-planner/README.md

 **Lekha** — [@Lekha15-cse](https://github.com/Lekha15-cse)

-Built with ❤️ for the hackathon.
+Built with ❤️ for the Claysys AI hackathon 2026.